Ryan Minter

 Ryan James Minter (born 24 September 1979) is a former English cricketer.
 Minter is a right-handed batsman who bowls right-arm medium-fast.
 He was born at Canterbury in Kent.

 Minter represented the Kent Cricket Board in 2 List A cricket matches.
 These both came against Leicestershire Cricket Board first in September 2001 in the 2nd round of the 2002 Cheltenham & Gloucester Trophy and again in September 2002 in the 2nd round of the 2003 Cheltenham & Gloucester Trophy.
 He took seven wickets at a bowling average of 6.42, with best figures of six wickets for eight runs in the first match.

-He has also played club cricket for Canterbury Cricket Club in the Kent Cricket League.
+He also played club cricket for Canterbury Cricket Club in the Kent Cricket League.